10 tips for starting a STEM club in your school

 STEM club image from the blog How to a STEM club'

 Don’t be afraid to take your lead from your students.
 If they have done something in Science that week and loved it, then get it back out!
 There is nothing more satisfying than seeing students understand better, or perfect a technique.
-Even if they don’t realise it themselves… you will see it.
-We did owl pellets and pond dipping for nearly a whole term this year just gone.
-Why?
-Because they asked and all of them came back.
-Every.
-Single.
-Time.
-And now they can identify living animals and even which bones would go where.
+We did owl pellets and pond dipping for nearly a whole term last year, just because the students wanted to!
+Now, they can identify living animals and even which bones would go where.

-If you can, practice the experiments before doing them with the students too.
-Not all methods are perfect or may be a different way to what you are used to.
-You may be using something a little different or an old chemical.
+If you can, practice the experiments before doing them with the students.
 There is always a chance that it won’t work so just make sure the method is right for you, and be ready to have a discussion if something doesn’t work as you’d expected.
-Not all activities are an hour either so plan your club accordingly.
-Do you need more than one practical and are they going to be related?
+Not all activities take under an hour, either, so plan accordingly!

 Tip 7: Take every opportunity to advertise the club

-I’ve already touched on this briefly, but start promoting the club a couple of weeks before first meeting.
+Start promoting the club a couple of weeks before first meeting.
 This gives students time to get in touch with you, get parental permission and gear themselves up for something new.
-Make your advert stand out and make it relatable.
-For example you could include pictures of the school and lab.
-I would emphasise that they will not see these things in school on a normal day.
-That it’s a place that encourages curiousity.
-You could also ask them to come to the first meeting or send in their ideas of things to do.
-Maybe they’ve seen something on YouTube or on TV?
+With the advert imagery, go for real world and real science: relatable and meaningful.
+Emphasise that they will get to do things not seen in school on a normal day; that the club is a place that encourages curiousity.
+Advertise the club and what you are doing weekly.

-Tip 8: The best time to have the club is when your Year 7s are already in place!
+Tip 8: The best time to have the club is when your Year 7s are already in the classroom!

 Image of an arrow sign